 - Hiking the Headwall on a beautiful powder day.

-- Jackson Hole can get numbingly cold
+- Jackson Hole can get very cold.
+Be prepared.

 - The resort is steep – but contrary to popular belief there are some fun areas for beginners and intermediates.